Mukesh-yadav-AI/aws-solutions-architect-associate-labs/lab 01 - IAM/README.md

-# Lab 01 - IAM
+Lab 01 - IAM
-Lab para configuração de permissões no IAM, de acordo com boas práticas da AWS.

-### 1. Criação de Usuário

-Nesta parte, vamos criar um usuário com permissões de administrador pelo AWS Console.
+Lab for non-IAM permissions configuration, in accordance with AWS best practices.

+1. User Creation
+In this part, we are going to create a user with administrator permissions for the AWS Console.

 1.1.
-Acesse o AWS Dashboard para IAM (https://console.aws.amazon.com/iam/home) 1.2.
-Clique em **Users**
+Access or AWS Dashboard for IAM (https://console.aws.amazon.com/iam/home) 1.2.
+Click on Users 1.3.
+Click on Add User
-  1.3.
-Clique em **Add User**

 ![Image 01](https://d2yblsmsldwfto.cloudfront.net/lab01/lab-01-iam-01.png)